streamnative/pulsar-hub/connectors/debezium-mysql-source/3.1.0.5/debezium-mysql-source.md

 ### Prerequisites

-The prerequisites for connecting an Debezium MySQL source connector to external systems include:
+The prerequisites for connecting a Debezium MySQL source connector to external systems include:

 1. Create a MySQL service: This connector uses the debezium v1.9, Please refer to this [document](https://debezium.io/releases/1.9/) to see the compatible MySQL versions.
 2. Prepare MySQL Database: Please refer to this [document](https://debezium.io/documentation/reference/1.9/connectors/mysql.html#setting-up-mysql) to complete the prepare steps on MySQL.